will-zehr/Biostat-615-Statistical-Computing/README.md

 ### Project 4: Nonlinear Logistic Regression
 [nonlinearLogisticRegression.R](./nonlinearLogisticRegression.R)

 Runs a nonlinear logistic regression with parameter *alpha*, which is in (-5,5) on a user-inputted dataset of 2 predictors (X and Z) and Y. Uses secant method to find the root of the score equation.
+Outputs estimated alpha.

 ### Project 5: Neural Network Model